include-what-you-use/include-what-you-use/README.md

         iwyu-trunk/include-what-you-use$ git checkout clang_3.2
         iwyu-trunk/include-what-you-use$ cd ..

-  * Create a build root and use CMake to generate a build system linked with LLVM/Clang prebuilts, e.g.
+  * Create a build root and use CMake to generate a build system linked with LLVM/Clang prebuilts.
+Note that CMake settings need to match exactly, so you may need to add `-DCMAKE_BUILD_TYPE=Release` or more to the command-line below:

         # This example uses the Makefile generator, but anything should work.
         iwyu-trunk$ mkdir build && cd build